What is Drip?

 If your small business has reached the point where you have thousands of subscribers and monthly visitors to your site, you can likely benefit from the advanced automation that Drip offers.

-It can help you understand your customers better, and deliver more targeted emails to improve conversion rates.
+In addition, it can help you understand your customers, and deliver more targeted emails to improve conversion rates.

 But if you don’t have much traffic yet, or don’t have much time to spend on marketing, there’s likely a more affordable competitor that’s better suited for you.